 Clinical Social Work builds upon the core generalist practice competencies and supports the development of student understanding of the social work purpose and values inherent in the profession.
 This specialization will support student learning at all three levels of practice: micro, mezzo, and macro.
 Coursework design is shaped by the social work core values with an emphasis on service, social justice, dignity and worth of all people, valuing human relationships, supporting integrity and competence, and utilizing a scientific approach to knowledge and skill demonstration.
 Knowledge, values, skills and cognitive/affective processes are integrated into the curriculum which advances the student's clinical skills through course assignments and field experiences.

 For the Regular Standing student, thirteen courses comprise the MSW degree in addition to four internship placements addressing all three levels of practice with a total of 900 hours of internship.
-Each student will be required to complete three 2-credit electives to complete the degree.
-For the Advanced Standing student there are six core courses, two advanced internship courses (500 hours of field work) and three 2-credit electives to complete the degree.
-Given the context of the Program within the institution, all graduate students are required to complete four credits of Bible/Theology class and are afforded opportunities through coursework to synthesize a biblical worldview through their assignments.
+Each student will be required to complete three two-credit electives to complete the degree.
+Given the context of the Program within the institution, all graduate students are required to complete three credits of Biblical and theological coursework and are afforded opportunities through coursework to synthesize a biblical worldview through their assignments.